When Is the Best Time

 During winter, it is a mixture of sunny, partly cloudy, and overcast days—more precipitation in winter around 90 mm each month.
 Usually, June is the wettest month of the year.
 Day temps are, on average, about 18°C and 10°C during the night.

 Nearby Tip: Visit the breathtaking Table Mountain at Cape Town.
-I just updated my Table Mountain Guide (the link takes you to my article) with tips and hikes you should know.
+I just updated my Table Mountain Hiking Guide (the link takes you to my article) with tips and hikes you should know.

 There are tons of lodges, cottages, private houses, B&Bs, and hotels in Cape Town.
-It's rare that Cape Town is fully booked.
+Rarely Cape Town is fully booked.
 However, I always book these accommodations in advance during the peak season.
 First, rates are lower, and I only choose the safe and better-rated self-catering cottages or B&Bs.
 Usually, 80% of the accommodations are already booked a couple of weeks before during the busy season.
 Check out booking.com for the best rates, and read the recommendations first.
 The following three are some of our favourite ones.
 If you click on the picture above, you get to our last accommodation close to Cape Town in Hout Bay on Mount Bay in the summer of 2021.
 The view was fantastic, the sunrise spectacular, and even a gas BBQ was available.

 - A Boat House (8-minute walk from the beach): Incredible staff and host, stunning view, great breakfast, great pool, spacious room with detailed touches, beautiful location.
 Amazing value!